 I have a background in journalism, early childhood, nanny work, published freelance and special needs.
 While enrolled in school for my elementary ed degree I decided to start my PCS business.
 When using photos with my own son, I quickly realized how effective they are.
 He would pick up concepts and grasp feelings and emotions very quickly when I used photos to teach him.

 Clip art is okay and pieces of artwork can certainly evoke reactions from children.
 However, handing them a photo album full of photographs that include themselves, family, friends, classmates and so on – will very likely have them sitting for hours, if allowed: Studying the facial expressions, examining the eyes and mouths of each person, pointing out specifics and feeling drawn in by the emotions that are attached to the personal images.

 When I ran workshops I saw the same result over and over again.
 Even looking over the images of OTHER children – the kids were fascinated.
 BUT…when they were given their OWN photos to work with, the result was tenfold.
 Lines of communication were opened easily and effectively.
-Even for the kiddos with special needs.

 What can personal photos be used for?

 Take photos of your kids or students wearing different colors.
 Label the back of the photo that color (i.e. “Red” or “Green”).
 Teach color association with the photographs.
 Personally, I like to add the word to the back of the photo.
 That way, it can be used as a surprise element.
 When the child says the color you flip and card and say, “Yes!”
 When the word is written on the front of the photo, the surprise element is no longer there.
 The surprise element, in my experience, turns this into a game – which kids love.

 Take photos of a child doing something in order.
 Such as:

 - Making the bed

 - Getting dressed